Rhodesian Ridgeback exercise & Fitness Guide

 Mental Stimulation

-The Rhodesian Ridgeback occupies a unique position among large breeds, weighing 70-85 lbs and carrying a temperament shaped by the hound group's heritage.
+The Rhodesian Ridgeback stands out among large breeds, weighing 70-85 lbs and carrying a temperament shaped by the hound group's heritage.
 Consistent daily activity, even in short sessions, contributes more to long-term health than occasional intense exercise.

 Indoor Activities